kieranknowles1/selfhosting/readme.md

 ```

 ### Install
-Once the secrets are defined, simply run the setup script as root to install the dependencies
+Once the secrets are defined, simply run the setup script to install the dependencies
 and start everything up:
 ```bash
 sudo ./setup.sh